Federal Signal Modulator: Models

+A Federal Signal Modulator II MOD6024B in Hawaii.

-In January 2013, Federal Signal released the Modulator II sirens, consisting of the 1004B, 2008B, 3012B, 4016B, 5020B, 6024B, and 8032B models.
-They provide the same alerting technology as the original modulator, with the exception of a smaller compact chassis and cylindrical modules instead of elliptical ones.
+In January 2013, Federal Signal released the Modulator II sirens, consisting of the II MOD1004B, II MOD2008B, II MOD3012B, II MOD4016B, II MOD4032B, II MOD5020B, II MOD6024B, II MOD6032B and II MOD8032B models.
+They provide the same alerting technology as the original Modulator, with the exception of a smaller compact chassis and cylindrical modules instead of elliptical ones.

 Warning tones

 Similar to Federal Signal's previous Electronic Outdoor Warning Siren series, the Modulator can produce seven standard warning tones.
 The seven standard tones are Wail, Alternate Wail, Pulsed Wail, Steady, Alternate Steady, Pulsed Steady and Westminster Chimes.
 If properly equipped, the Modulator can also employ voice notification to give specific information or to give a more clear understanding of an emergency situation.
 They have also been known to play The Star-Spangled Banner during tests on or near the 4th of July, and also on military bases.

 The sirens can be activated by radio using single tone, two-tone, DTMF, MSK or POCSAG over analog, digital and trunking systems, or by satellite, cellular, landline or IP.
 They are also capable of being activated automatically by the Emergency Alert System.